hypeJunction/elgg_tokeninput/readme.md

 * `elgg.tokeninput` library has been removed. `elgg_load_library('elgg.tokeninput')` calls will WSOD, just remove them

 * `tokeninput/init` AMD module has been removed.
-Tokeninput input is bootstrapped as need on page load and on ajax requests.
+Tokeninput is bootstrapped as needed on page load and on ajax requests.

 * `define('ELGG_TOKENINPUT_PAGEHANDLER', 'tokeninput');` has been removed.
 If you need to modify page handler identifier, unregister the page handler and register a new one